DiscoveringGodot/3_Hoppy_Days/README.md

 #### After watching (learning outcomes)…
 Know the different kinds of ``PlayerBody2D`` nodes, Understand when to use ``move_and_collide()`` and ``move_and_slide()`` and how to use ``and`` and ``not`` in if statements

+### 4 -AnimatedSprite - Making Bunny Run
+#### In this video (objectives)…
+1 Create an `AnimatedSprite`` node
+2 Set up animations
+3 Call animations based on which way the player is going 4 Flip the sprite to match the direction to player is heading in

+#### After watching (learning outcomes)…
+Learn about ``AnimatedSprite`` nodes, how to set up and call animations in them and how to flip the sprite in the script